pirelaurent/cytographDB/public/docs/quickTour.md

 ### Access to a table definition

-- clic on a displayed table name in a list (nodes or edges list)
+- click on a displayed table name in a list (nodes or edges list)
 - right-click to open then contextual menu on a node and choose table definition.

 <img src = "./img/contextualNodeMenu.png" width ="160px" style="border: 1px solid grey;">